-IVN has received exemptions from liability from relevant governmental authorities for environmental damage caused by previous mining operations current and former mining projects, including at the Monywa Copper Project in Myanmar and the Bakyrchik gold project in Kazakhstan.
+IVN has received exemptions from liability from relevant governmental authorities for environmental damage caused by previous mining operations current and former mining projects, including at the Monywa Copper Project in Myanmar, the Bakyrchik gold project in Kazakhstan and the Cloncurry Project in Australia.
 There is a risk, however, that, if an environmental accident occurred at those sites, it may be difficult or impossible to assess the extent to which environmental damage was caused by IVN's activities or the activities of other operators.
 In that event, the liability exemptions could be ineffective and possibly worthless.